LLM-Based Agentic Negotiation for 6G: Addressing Uncertainty Neglect and Tail-Event Risk: Introduction

-The insidious impact of biases can be observed throughout the entire agentic system pipeline, from perception to action, manifesting primarily across four layers, namely, (i) Biases are deeply ingrained in the training data, stemming from historical imbalances, cultural skews, and sampling errors.
-For instance, a large language model trained predominantly on data from a region with a specific, older network infrastructure might, when deployed elsewhere, exhibit a bias towards that legacy architecture, failing to optimally manage a newer, more advanced one; (ii) Prompts are a primary entry point for bias, where framing effects or the specific wording of instructions can skew an agent's perception of a problem.
-For example, prompting a network agent to ``maximize throughput at all costs'' can introduce a framing effect bias, leading to a solution that ignores critical latency or fairness metrics; (iii) The agent's reasoning paths \cite{rezazadeh2025agentic} are susceptible to various heuristics.
-An agent tasked with dynamic resource allocation could exhibit an availability heuristic, disproportionately allocating bandwidth to a specific network slice from which it has received the most recent or frequent requests, thereby neglecting other slices in need.
-Similarly, a security agent may fall prey to confirmation bias, only seeking out evidence that confirms a pre-existing threat model and overlooking a novel, unseen attack vector.
-These internal processes are akin to human shortcuts, where evidence is mis-weighted and readily accessible information is prioritized; and (iv) Biases are also evident in tool use, which includes the way memories are stored and retrieved, and how data sources and APIs are selected.
-An agent's memory retrieval might be subject to recency/primacy biases, causing it to favor recently processed network logs over a more complete historical record, leading to short-sighted decisions.
-Conversely, an authority bias could lead an agent to show a strong, uncritical preference for data from a single, authoritative source or a familiar API, even when more suitable or diverse tools are available.
+The foundational understanding of these systematic errors was established by Tversky and Kahneman in their seminal work, \emph{Judgment under Uncertainty: Heuristics and Biases} \cite{Tversky1974}, which demonstrated that human decision-making often relies on cognitive shortcuts---heuristics---that give rise to predictable and systematic deviations from rationality.
+These biases permeate every stage of an agent's behavior, influencing perception, reasoning, decision-making, and action execution.
+More recently, \cite{Xie2024} have emphasized the increasing relevance of such biases in artificial systems, particularly examining their emergence in large language models operating within multi-agent frameworks---an architecture of growing importance for decentralized 6G networks.
+The pervasive impact of bias can be traced across the entire agentic pipeline, from perception to action, and can be broadly categorized into four principal layers, namely, i) \textbf{Data-level biases:} These originate from imbalances in training data, including historical inequities, cultural distortions, and sampling limitations.
+For example, a model trained predominantly on data from regions with legacy network infrastructure may exhibit a preference for outdated architectures when deployed in more advanced environments, resulting in suboptimal performance; ii) \textbf{Prompt-level biases:} The formulation of prompts can introduce framing effects that shape an agent's interpretation of a task.
+For instance, instructing a network agent to ``maximize throughput at all costs'' may bias it toward solutions that neglect critical considerations such as latency or fairness; iii) \textbf{Reasoning-level biases:} The internal decision-making processes of agents are susceptible to heuristic-driven distortions.
+An agent responsible for dynamic resource allocation may exhibit an availability bias, disproportionately prioritizing network slices associated with recent or frequent requests.
+Similarly, a security agent may display confirmation bias by favoring evidence that supports an existing threat model while overlooking novel attack patterns.
+These behaviors mirror human cognitive shortcuts, where easily accessible or pre-weighted information disproportionately influences outcomes; and iv) \textbf{Tool-use biases:} Biases also arise in how agents interact with external tools, including memory systems, data sources, and APIs.
+For example, recency or primacy effects may lead an agent to prioritize recently observed network logs over a more comprehensive historical dataset, resulting in short-sighted decisions.
+Additionally, authority bias may cause undue reliance on a single trusted data source or familiar API, even when more appropriate or diverse alternatives are available.